ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 I think it would be cool to have historical weather data from around the world to analyze for signals of climate change we've _already_ had rather than think about potential future change.

-If we had a huge weather data warehouse we could query it to figure out whether Dallas is actually warmer or stormier these days and exactly how is it warmer (heat waves, winter highs, etc.).
+If we had a huge weather data warehouse we could query it to figure out whether Jakarta is actually warmer or stormier these days and exactly how is it warmer (heat waves, winter highs, etc.).
 Or whether Chile is warming or getting cloudier as a whole, which could be region-specific.
 We could do this kind of analysis for every city or region on Earth to find out which places have already experienced the most climate change and what kind of change.

-But to do this analysis globally we need to make the data warehouse fast, and there's a lot of data.
+But to do this analysis globally we need to make querying the data warehouse fast, and there's a lot of data.
 The first step is to load the data into a database of some kind.
-Even though I have no experience with PostgreSQL I want to load the data into Postgres and use TimescaleDB to speed up time-based queries and eventually PostGIS to speed up geospatial queries.
+I'm going to try using PostgreSQL here.
+It should be a good learning experience and using TimescaleDB to speed up time-based queries and eventually PostGIS to speed up geospatial queries seems promising.

 To get there though we first need to load all this data into Postgres and this is what this post is about.
 Initial attempts at loading the data seemed slow so I wanted to investigate how to do this fast, leading me down a rabbit hole and me writing this.[^postgres-guide]

-[^postgres-guide]: The Postgres documentation does have a nice list of performance tips for [populating a database](https://www.postgresql.org/docs/current/populate.html) but I wanted some benchmarks and to include some external tools as well.
+[^postgres-guide]: The Postgres documentation does have a nice list of performance tips for [populating a database](https://www.postgresql.org/docs/current/populate.html) but I wanted some benchmarks and to consider some external tools as well.

 Are we building a data warehouse?
-Maybe, I don't even know.
+I think so...?
 Is a relational database even appropriate for gridded weather data?
 No idea but we'll find out.

 ## What's the data?

 We are not working with actual weather observations.
-They are great, but can be sparse in certain regions.
+They are great, but can be sparse in certain regions especially in the past.
 Instead, we will be working with the ERA5 climate reanalysis product[^era5-explanation].
 It's our best estimate of the historical state of the Earth's weather and is widely used in weather and climate research.

+[^era5-explanation]: ERA5 is the latest [climate reanalysis](https://en.wikipedia.org/wiki/Atmospheric_reanalysis) product produced by the [ECMWF re-analysis](https://en.wikipedia.org/wiki/ECMWF_re-analysis) project.
+ECMWF is the [European Centre for Medium-Range Weather Forecasts](https://en.wikipedia.org/wiki/European_Centre_for_Medium-Range_Weather_Forecasts).

 The data is output from a climate model run that is constrained to match weather observations.
 So where we have lots of weather observations, ERA5 should match it closely.
 And where we do not have any weather observations, ERA5 will be physically consistent and should match the climatology, i.e. the simulated weather's statistics should match reality.
 At the top of this page is a snapshot of what global surface temperature looks like and below is a snapshot of global precipitation.

-[^era5-explanation]: ERA5 is the latest [climate reanalysis](https://en.wikipedia.org/wiki/Atmospheric_reanalysis) product produced by the [ECMWF re-analysis](https://en.wikipedia.org/wiki/ECMWF_re-analysis) project.
-ECMWF is the European Centre for Medium-Range Weather Forecasts.

 <figure class="centered" markdown="block">